 I had (almost) no history with the Devil May Cry franchise apart from the highly divisive reboot, that was until February of this year.
-After being peer pressured into the franchise (thankfully so), I was finally able to see the light.
-Having completed DMC3SE and DMC4SE right at the cusp of Devil May Cry 5’s releasea (albeit on the Demon Hunter difficulty), I gained a massive amount of hype within a short span of time.
-This way, I didn’t have to wait 10 years to get the sequel unlike most fans.
-Yes, Dante’s move-set in 4 was staggeringly huge and yes, Vergil kicked my ass in 3 more times than any boss in Souls games has (till now anyway), but the thought of being able to pull off “curaaazhhhyyyy” epic combos like the DMC veteran Youtuber Donguri, just made me excited.
+After being peer pressured into the franchise, I was finally able to see the light.
+Having completed DMC3SE and DMC4SE right at the cusp of Devil May Cry 5’s release (albeit on the Demon Hunter difficulty), I succumbed to massive amounts of hype within a short span of time.
+Thankfully, I didn’t have to wait 10 years to get the sequel, unlike most fans.
+Yes, Dante’s move-set in 4 was staggeringly huge and yes, Vergil kicked my ass in 3 more times than any boss in Souls games has, but the thought of being able to pull off “curaaazhhhyyyy” epic combos like the DMC veteran Youtuber Donguri, just made me excited.
 So here I present to you my Devil May Cry 5 Review.

 Having completed DMC3 on 6th March right before the review embargos for Capcom’s latest hack & slash had lifted, I went ahead and (technically) pre-ordered the game.
 I wanted to be ready as soon as the game unlocked at 5:30 am on 8th March.
 I didn’t sleep the day before due to the excitement and was impatiently spending time in DMC4’s bloody palace till the moment of 5’s release.
 So, was the game worth it?